Private Alternative Loans

 Hampshire College recognizes that families may need to borrow to cover the cost of a student's education.
 We recommend that families first exhaust all other possible sources of funding before considering a private alternative education loan.

 If you are considering borrowing a private loan, we suggest students first maximize their Direct loan eligibility and parents borrow a federal PLUS loan.
-If you need to apply for an alternative loan, please limit the student's borrowing to $5,000 or less per year.

 Alternative, or private, loans are very different from the federally-backed Direct student loans or the federal parent PLUS loans.
 Alternative loans are private loans made between the student and a co-signer and the lender.
 The federal government is not involved in the private loan process.
 This means that the lenders may charge higher fees and interest rates.
 Repayment terms may be limited, and there is no subsidization of interest, as interest is always being charged on an alternative loan.